MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 - DateTime format – format that is used for any attribute with Edm.DateTimeOffset type.
 All dates are converted to string by using that format during the import.
 Set format is applied for any attribute, which saves date.

- - HTTP timeout (seconds) – timeout in seconds that will be used during each HTTP call to WebAPI application.
+ - HTTP timeout (seconds) – timeout in seconds that will be used during each HTTP call to Graph.

  - Force change password for created user at next sign – this option is used for new user that will be created during the export.
 If option is enabled, then [forceChangePasswordNextSignIn](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/passwordprofile) property will be set to true, otherwise it will be false.